ChenyuTang98/cse15l-lab-reports/lab-report5.md

 ```
 23
 ```
-Here I used find -name *.txt to find files with the certain pattern of ".txt" files under folder of Castro.
-And it shows all the files ended with `.txt`.
-This command is good to find the certain pattern, especially when sometimes we only need .txt files, or .md files, etc.
+Here I used `grep -c "Amsterdam" Amsterdam-WhatToDo.txt` to find the number of lines that matches "Amsterdam" in the given file "Amsterdam-WhatToDo.txt".
+This is good for me to know how often the certain words have been used and also helps me to catch the main point if I'm reading some articles.
 ## Example 2:
 ### command:
 ```
-grep -c "China" Beijing-History.tx
+grep -c "China" Beijing-History.txt
 ```
 ### output:
 ```
 14
 ```

-Here I used find -name *.txt to find files with the certain pattern of ".txt" files under folder of Rybczynski.
-And it shows all the files ended with `.txt`.
-This command is good to find the certain pattern, especially when sometimes we only need .txt files, or .md files, etc.
+Here I used `grep -c "China" Beijing-History.txt` to find the number of lines that matches "China" in the given file "Beijing-History.txt".
+This is good for me to know how often the certain words have been used and also helps me to catch the main point if I'm reading some articles.

-# Search files and folders by size
+# Display the file names that matches the pattern
-Here I used `find -size` to search for files with a specified size.
+Here I used `grep -l` to display the files that contains the given string/pattern.
 Source: [Link](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)
 ## Example 1:
 ### command: